-A simple plain-turning lathe - and so lacking both a speed-reducing backgear and screwcutting - the little known, seldom encountered and rather prosaic 2.25-inch centre height by 7-inch between centres Rosemoor L2 was built by the Rosemoor Mfg. of lancing, Illinois, a Company whose lathe production spanned from the mid 1940s until the late 1950s.
-Although Rosemoor produced other models - including the properly backgeared and screwcutting "Portable" - numbers of these must have been tiny as the robustly constructed L2 appears to be the only one that is, very occasionally, advertised for sale on the second-hand market.
+A simple, plain-turning lathe - and so lacking both a speed-reducing backgear and screwcutting - the little known, seldom encountered and rather prosaic 2.25-inch centre height by 7-inches between centres Rosemoor L2 was built by Rosemoor Mfg. of Lancing, Illinois, a company whose lathe production spanned from the mid-1940s until the late 1950s.
+Although Rosemoor produced other models - including the properly backgeared and screwcutting "Portable Model 47" - numbers of these must have been tiny as the robustly constructed L2 appears to be the only one that is, very occasionally, advertised for sale on the second-hand market.

 Of considerable width for so small a lathe (but at the same time rather shallow in depth), the bed had a completely flat top (just like the Myford ML10 and Hardinge HLV) with V-edges to guide the carriage.
-At the headstock end a cast-in foot was used but under the tailstock a simple, rather crude folded sheet-steel support was deemed sufficient.
+At the headstock end a cast-in foot was used - but under the tailstock a simple, rather crude folded sheet-steel support was deemed sufficient.
 Drive to the carriage was by feed-screw turned by a handle at the leadscrew end and supported in bearings at each end.
 However, there was no means of adjustment for end-play other than by pushing the screw handle at the tailstock end of the screw tightly against the screw support housing and tightening a set-screw.
 The carriage was topped by a single, non-swivelling tool slide fitted with a knurled-edge feed handle that lacked a micrometer dial.
-Unfortunately this arrangement was a serious drawback as it failed to allow for the turning of short tapers and, as both design and dimensions appear to have exclude further modification, the possibility of mounting a top slide to produce a more useful, fully-compounded assembly was ruled out.
+Unfortunately, this arrangement was a serious drawback as it failed to allow for the turning of short tapers and, as both design and dimensions appear to have excluded further modification, the possibility of mounting a top slide to produce a more useful, fully-compounded assembly was ruled out.

 Running in plain bearings, the headstock spindle carried just a 2-step pulley which, from its appearance, looks to have been unnecessarily wide - many lathes of a similar size managing to fit a 3-speed pulley using a 6 mm wide V-belt.